Rights, Freedoms, and Responsibilities

 Information about student views, beliefs, and political associations which is disclosed to a faculty member in confidence is at all times to be considered confidential.
 Protection against improper disclosure is a serious professional obligation.
 Judgments of ability and character may be provided under appropriate circumstances, normally with the knowledge or consent of the student (refer to Student Records for amplification of policy and procedures).

-Augustana College is committed to providing equal access to and participation in employment opportunities and in programs and services, without regard to race, color, religion, creed, sex, sexual orientation, national origin, ancestry, age or disability.
-The College complies with Title IX of the Education Amendments of 1972, the Americans with Disabilities Act, the Rehabilitation Act, and other applicable laws providing for nondiscrimination against all individuals.
-The College will provide reasonable accommodations for known disabilities to the extent required by law.
+Augustana University is committed to providing equal access to and participation in employment opportunities and in programs and services, without regard to race, color, religion, creed, sex, sexual orientation, gender identity, national origin, ancestry, age, veteran status, or disability.
+Augustana complies with Title IX of the Education Amendments of 1972, the Americans with Disabilities Act, the Rehabilitation Act, and other applicable laws providing for nondiscrimination against all individuals.
+The University will provide reasonable accommodations for known disabilities to the extent required by the law.

-Students are free to organize and join associations to promote common interests provided the student organization’s purpose is consistent with the College’s mission and values.
+Students are free to organize and join associations to promote common interests provided the student organization’s purpose is consistent with the University’s mission and values.

 Student organizations shall submit a constitution (i.e., a statement of purpose, criteria for membership, and rules of procedure) to the Director of Student Activities as a condition of official college recognition.
 Official college recognition affords an organization with eligibility for financial support from the Augustana Student Association, use of college facilities and general support for programming.

-Requirements for organizational membership may be specified by the members of each student organization insofar as they are consistent with Augustana’s mission and values, and the College’s nondiscrimination policy.
+Requirements for organizational membership may be specified by the members of each student organization insofar as they are consistent with Augustana’s mission and values, and the University’s nondiscrimination policy.

 Officially recognized student organizations shall be allowed to invite persons or organizations of their choosing.
-The College has procedures for inviting and hosting guest speakers to the campus that provide a point of college approval for the event and to insure orderly scheduling of facilities and appropriate organization and preparation.
+The University has procedures for inviting and hosting guest speakers to the campus that provide a point of college approval for the event and to insure orderly scheduling of facilities and appropriate organization and preparation.
 These procedures are coordinated by the Director of Student Activities.
-Augustana College maintains that sponsorship of speakers and non-college organizations by officially recognized student organizations does not necessarily imply approval or endorsement of the views expressed either by the sponsoring groups or the College.
+Augustana University maintains that sponsorship of speakers and non-college organizations by officially recognized student organizations does not necessarily imply approval or endorsement of the views expressed either by the sponsoring groups or the University.

 - The student press shall be free of censorship and advance approval of copy.
 Its editors and managers are free to develop their own editorial policies and news coverage keeping in mind the rights of all students in respect to valid coverage of all aspects of student life.